 You can search for a job by going through the opportunities in the different categories or you can search by job title, job description, or US state.
 This could save you a lot of time going through all the job listings, especially if you are searching for a particular sort of job or you know where you will be based.

 One of the problems with online job boards is that they often advertise jobs that are no longer available and I have seen some reviews accusing HomeJob Stop of this.
 The jobs are listed in each category by date, the most recent show up first.

 I joined the site in December 2015 and checked out the dates when the jobs were added.
-There were some from December, many from November and quite a lot from the months preceding this, some even going back to 2014.
-Although many of the job adverts may be a few months old, they still seem to be current.
-I clicked on the link to the company who posted the ad to check.
+There were some from December, many from November, and quite a lot from the months preceding this, some even going back to 2014.
+Although many of the job adverts were maybe a few months old, they still seem to be current.
+I clicked on the link to the company that posted the ad to check.

 Nonetheless, I did find some adverts dating from 2014 that were no longer current, although even some of these links take you to a page where they had job opportunities.

 I was surprised to find that the jobs dating from a year were still current, some of these jobs were for translators, tutors, mystery shoppers, or career coaches.
 I suppose they have a quick turnover for these types of positions, so they are always recruiting new employees.
 At the same time, it makes you wonder if the people doing these jobs are happy or if they are being exploited and give up relatively quickly.